This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Learn more about Venice in our district guide for where to stay, our 3 day itinerary for Venice, Hidden Gems in Venice, and our guide to the best hotels
+- Learn more about Venice in our district guide for where to stay, our 3 day itinerary for Venice, Hidden Gems in Venice, options for day trips from Venice, our guide to the best hotels and more on the region in our Veneto guide

 - Our Airbnb picks in Venice – including some with incredible views of the Grand Canal